 As with any definition of recovery, this is not a complete picture.
 We can’t possibly address the recovery scenario of every person battling addiction.
 But, what this word cloud does is establish some common threads in a visually attractive way.

 Below, please see our word cloud, and read on after for selected quotes and discussion.

 Select excerpts from our survey

 During treatment, a person battling addiction must work hard to find something to live for, something to give life meaning.
 Only then can the process begin.

 …the gift of giving back…

 Recovery is a gift.
-Part of that gift allows the former addict to become a friend, a family member again, and a contributing member of society, again.
+Part of that gift allows the former addict to become a friend and family member, and a contributing member of society again.
 A person in recovery must cherish that gift always, and never take it for granted.

 …working on improving mind, body, and spirit…